 To know how to tattoo, you must know how to draw.

-We repeat this phrase many times, but it is very true.
-If you do not know how to master the resources of pencil and paper, as well as digital drawing, it is very difficult for you to learn to design tattoos and, much less, to learn to design your own tattoos to achieve your own style.
+We've said this many times, but it is true nonetheless...
+If you do not know how to master the resources of pencil and paper, as well as digital drawing, it will probably be too difficult for you to learn to design tattoos, so, much less, to learn to design your own tattoos to achieve your own style.

 In turn, there are more complex tattoo styles that require great knowledge of drawing, such as the realistic tattoo.